GSA/digitalgov.gov/content/post/2013-07-10-kicking-off-our-customer-experience-program.md

 date: 2013-07-10 10:23:01 -0400
 title: 'Kicking Off Our Customer Experience Program'
-summary: 'The vision for my office, the Office of Citizen Services and Innovative Technologies (OCSIT) at GSA, is simple\: Deliver a world-class experience to the public when accessing government information and services &ndash; anytime, anywhere &ndash; through the delivery channel they choose. &nbsp;We create and leverage products, services and approaches'
+summary: 'The vision for my office, the Office of Citizen Services and Innovative Technologies (OCSIT) at GSA, is simple\: Deliver a world-class experience to the public when accessing government information and services — anytime, anywhere — through the delivery channel they choose. &nbsp;We create and leverage products, services and approaches'
 authors: [martha-dorris]
 categories:
   - Managing Digital